lyubomirlichev/lyubomirlichev.github.io/_posts/2023-10-29-magnopus-oko.md

 🔒 Privacy Practices: Data collection may include location, contact info, user content, search history, browsing history, identifiers, usage data, and diagnostics.

-💲 Price: Free
+💲 Price: Free.

 ### What I worked on

 Features such as:
-- Ability to view a single asset in AR mode
+- Ability to view a single asset in AR mode.
-- Ability to control camera with device motion
+- Ability to control camera with device motion.
-- Ability to author, resolve, and anchor a space using a Fiducial Marker
+- Ability to author, resolve, and anchor a space using a Fiducial Marker.
 - And much more...

 More details will be added over time.